yoink00/yoink00.github.io/index.md

 Duties include:
 - Responsibility for infrastructure (AWS) and DevOps including hiring and strategy.
 - Responsibility for the microservices architecture and ensuring products follow the architecture.
+- Define the future of the microservices architecture and develop a roadmap to keep up with current trends.
 - Creating of development processes and best practices across the development teams.
 - Unification of development teams across geographies into one team.
 - Development of products on the microservices framework (Java 8, Kotlin)
-- Define the future of the microservices architecture and develop a roadmap to keep up with current trends.

 Achievements in this role:
-- Hired for new DevOps engineer:
- - Aided and empowered new starter.
+- Built DevOps team and worked with the team to:
- - Worked alongside DevOps engineer to introduce CI/CD tools
+  - Introduce CI/CD tools
- - Worked alongside DevOps engineer to introduce infrastructure as code (Terraform and Ansible) for all managed environments.
+  - Introduce infrastructure as code (Terraform and Ansible) for all managed environments.
 - Developed new real-time trade and transaction reconciliation product to satisfy new MiFID 2 requirements (Kotlin)
  - Worked with clients to deploy the software on-premises and integrate the product into existing message flows (FIX, files, FPML)
 - Developed new framework integration with R (Java 8, R) and investigating possible performance and user experience improvements using GraalVM.